pprabu-ucsd/Lab-1/README.md

 # Lab-Week-1
-Creating a GitHub User Page for this GitHub account.
+Pranav Prabu's User Page

+My favorite language is Python, since it's easy to use.